eib/java-physics-demos/README.md

 The physics engine has support for "global" and "interaction" effects.
 It updates in time with the rendering engine.

-Built-in global effects:
+Global effects:
 * Gravity
-* Viscosity
+* Gas/liquid drag (resistance to movement)
 * Electric field (on charged particles)

 Interaction effects: